 - 1 bunch green onions, chopped

-- Salt and fresh ground pepper, to taste
+- Salt and freshly ground black pepper, to taste

-- 1-1/2 cups shredded cheddar cheese, or to taste
+- 1½ cups shredded cheddar cheese, or to taste

-- 8 strips bacon, cooked, cooled, and crumbled
+- 8 strips bacon, cooked, cooled, and crumbled (see notes below)

-- 1 cup light mayonnaise
+- 1 cup mayonnaise

 - 1 tablespoon sugar

-- 2 tablespoons chopped, fresh chives
+- 2 tablespoons chopped fresh chives

 - Combine dressing ingredients in a small bowl.
 Use a rubber spatula or icing knife to spread the dressing out over the frozen peas.
 Garnish with the cheese and bacon (you can reserve the cheese and bacon and garnish just before serving, if desired).